Chris Tame

-Christopher Ronald Tame (20 December 1949 – 20 March 2006) was a British libertarian political activist.
+Christopher Ronald Tame (20 December 1949 – 20 March 2006) was an English libertarian political activist.
 He is best known as the founder and Director of the Libertarian Alliance, a free market and civil liberties think tank.

 Early years

 Tame was born on 20 December 1949 in Enfield, Middlesex.
 His father, Ronald Ernest Tame, was a printer who had spent the war in the Eighth Army as an escort to Montgomery and had been mentioned in dispatches.
 He later became a process engraver and shop steward, and he and Tame's mother Elsie Florence, a nurse, had met and married just after the end of the Second World War.
 Tame was an only child, who grew up in post-war Britain.

 He was brought up in Godalming in Surrey, where his family had moved.
 He attended a local Church of England primary school, and then grammar school.
 In 1971, he graduated from Hull University with a degree in American Studies.